Adewumi25-tech/Email-Marketting/README.md

 ## RECOMMENDATION
 👉 The newsletter should be reviewed and feedback from the subscribers to know about their preferences, such as the type of content they are interested in, how often they want to receive emails, and what topics they would like to be covered.

-👉 Consider how to reach and engage with the audience and also explore ways to increase female subscribers.
+👉 Consider how to reach and engage with the audience and explore ways to increase female subscribers.

 👉 Keep an eye on trends and adjust marketing strategy to stay relevant